mjordan/islandora_workbench_docs/docs/limitations.md

 Only taxonomy reference fields that use the "Default" reference type are currently supported.
 However, [work is being done](https://github.com/mjordan/islandora_workbench/issues/452) to support both types of entity reference.

+As a work around, you can do the following:

+* use term IDs instead of term names or URIs in your input CSV *and*
+* include `require_entity_reference_views: false` in your configuration file.

+Note that Workbench will not validate values in fields that are configured to use this type of reference.